Where stories of civilian and military and March Field come alive!

 The museum is open six days a week to visitors and a typical visit may include an outdoor tram tour of the historic aircraft, a self-guided interior tour and informal exploration of the museum’s many static displays.
-Guests are greeted by knowledgeable docents (from a pool of 168 volunteers) and then are free to experience a variety of indoor displays which explore aviation in WWI, WWII, Korea, Vietnam, and the Persian Gulf.
-The newest permanent exhibit about the Race for Space will open this fall and feature over $32,000,000 of NASA Shuttle program artifacts.
+The museum also offers daily planetarium shows in its mobile Discovery Dome.
+Guests are greeted by knowledgeable docents (from a pool of 164 volunteers) and then are free to experience a variety of indoor displays which explore aviation in WWI, WWII, Korea, Vietnam, and the Persian Gulf.
+A children's area allows young visitors to try on authentic uniforms, sit in a replica plane and aircraft pilot seats.

 Other areas of interest include: